lisabazdyreva/59826-keksobooking-23/Readme.md

-# Keks Booking learning project
+# Keksobooking learning project

-## Keks Booking description
+## Keksobooking description

-Keks Booking is a service for create a rent offers in Tokyo.
-User can add new offer or take a list of available apartments.
+Keksobooking is a service for create a rent offers in Tokyo.
+User can add new offer or get a list of available apartments on interactive map.